splitkb/kyria/README.md

-# kyria
+# Kyria

-Files related to the Kyria keyboard.
+The Kyria is a split keyboard kit by Thomas Baart of [splitkb.com](https://splitkb.com).